usaid-cs/yesterday-i-learned/random.md

 1. The cock that made the Sriracha sauce the cock sauce was from the year the inventor was born.
 1. [Vanity stores](https://www.reddit.com/r/AskReddit/comments/72ccgh/what_hobby_screams_rich_people/dnhg50e/) are businesses that a person (in this case, a husband lets his wife) keeps, regardless of business potential, in order for that person to be called a business owner.
 1. In fantasy sports, you are the manager.
 You build your team.
 Hence the fantasy.
 Because you aren't a manager.
 You're a loser on GitHub.
-1. Amsterdam Brewing Company, which is actually in East York Ontario, is [next to a trampoline park](https://goo.gl/maps/MWyFAZaAP1p).
-In addition to the Boneshaker IPA, they also make a [Fracture "IIPA"](https://www.ratebeer.com/beer/amsterdam-fracture-iipa/210878/) during the fall, with "15" more IBUs.
 1. Blackberry didn't buy desktops.
 Employees are required to take their laptops home for [business continuity](http://www.thebci.org/index.php/training-education/overview), aka keep working even if it snows and stuff.
 1. "If you're only allowed to drive one mile per hour, you're not going to drive on that road, even if it's not technically blocked," Mr. Tsui [said](https://www.nytimes.com/2017/09/25/business/china-whatsapp-blocked.html).
 "If that's the only road I can drive on, you dam well know I'm driving on that road,"  Mr. Chan said.
 1. AirBnB originally started helped people add their listings by offering professional photographers to take photos of their homes.
 "We suggest founders do things that don't scale ...
 Many startup advisors persuade startups to scale way too early, (... which takes time/effort/money... a waste if done prematurely ...).
 Rather, we tell startups to get their first customer by any means necessary, (... often manually ...).
 At this stage, founders are still trying to figure out what needs to be built and the best way to do that is talk directly to customers." - [Y Combinator](https://blog.ycombinator.com/ycs-essential-startup-advice/)